 Such a person cannot bring peace and happiness either to themselves or those around them.

 Does The Guilt Of Cheating Ever Go Away?

-Things may seem hopeless when you’re continually battling the feeling ‘cheating guilt is killing me’, but it gets better with time, provided you’re willing to do the work for it.
-For that, you have to accept, process and let go off your guilt.
+Things may seem hopeless when you’re continually battling the feeling ‘cheating guilt is killing me’.
+If you’re willing to work on yourself and your relationship, it gets better with time.
+For that, you have to accept, process and let go of your guilt.

 Kavita says that the guilt of cheating can destroy relationships as it brings up issues of trust.
 If you’re caught in the trap of cheating and then committing to making your relationship work and then cheating again, this toxic cycle can instill self-doubt.
 You cannot trust your own instincts and actions, since you want to stay faithful to your spouse or partner but go ahead and cheat anyway.